-Carboplatin and fluorouracil are cytostatic drugs.
+Streptozocin and fluorouracil are cytostatic drugs.

 Each course is 21 days.
-On day 1, you will receive an IV drip and a portable infusion pump that will dose fluorouracil for 5 days at home.
+On days 1-5, you will be given an IV.
 After that, there is a break of 16 days, before a new course starts.
-During treatment, your blood tests and any side effects will be monitored.
+During treatment, your blood tests and any side effects will be monitored